amantuladhar/amantuladhar.github.io/_posts/2016-12-24-angular-testing-controller-with-dependency.md

 subtitle: In this article I'll show you how we can test AngularJS Controller which have any dependencies
 ---

 In [Part 4](https://atuladhar-aman.github.io/blog/2016-11-30-angular-testing-controller/) of this series we looked at how we can test AngularJS Controller which doesn't have any dependencies.
-But in real world
+But, in real world, AngularJS Controllers usually dependent on Services.
+In this post we will look, how we can unit test controllers which have dependencies.
-AngularJS Controller usually dependent on Services.
-In this post we will look at how we can unit test controller which have dependencies.
+On the way, we will explore how we can use `angular.mock.module(...)`.
-On the way we will explore ways we can use `angular.mock.module(...)`.
 We will get insight on how `angular.mock.inject()` works.
-We will also see how we can `spyOn` objects.

 Here's a simple todo app which has has `TodoController` and `TodoService`. `TodoController` is dependent on `TodoService`.